liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder/04-defining-the-columns-attributes-for-each-service-entity.markdown

 `createDate`   | Date   | no
 `modifiedDate` | Date   | no

 Great!
-Your entities are set with the columns that not only represent their attributes, but also support multi-tenancy and entity auditing.
+Your entities have columns that not only represent their attributes, but also support multi-tenancy and entity auditing.
 Next, you'll learn how to specify the relationship service entities.